ktravers/ktravers.github.io/_posts/2017-03-21-dev-ops-crash-course-day-two.md

 ### Load Balancers

 Load balancer in front of all of our hosts.
 Default in front of Learn.
-Separate ones for Rabbit, Elastisearch, etc.
+Separate ones for Rabbit, Elasticsearch, etc.

 We get automatic failover from [keepalived](https://supermarket.chef.io/cookbooks/keepalived)